 I’d recommend buying one but read the review for the limitations of what you’ll see on the recordings.
 There is a lot to learn from using one, but don’t expect perfect videos of you catching monster carp!

 Water Wolf – Carp fishing review

-First thing to point out from my experience of using this in UK lakes – Ignore the very sexy you tube videos on the product.
-Unless you fish a flat bottomed, gin clear lake that has an abundance of big carp you won’t get videos like that!
+The first thing to point out from my experience of using this in UK lakes – Ignore the very sexy youtube videos on the product.
+Unless you fish a flat bottomed, gin-clear lake that has an abundance of big carp you won’t get videos like that!
 But if you use this device for learning about the bottom conditions and how you’re rig looks then you’ll learn a great deal.